tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ---
-title: Open Authoring with Github
+title: Open Authoring with GitHub
 id: /docs/nextjs/github-public-repo
 prev: /docs/nextjs/markdown
 next:
 ---

 Using Next.js's preview-mode ([announced in Next.js 9.3](https://nextjs.org/blog/next-9-3)), we can load a separate set of data depending on if we are in "edit-mode" or "production-mode".
-This pairs well with the Github API, where we can provide an "Open Authoring" experience where anyone can fork your site, make changes, and create a pull request, all through the TinaCMS UI!
+This pairs well with the GitHub API, where we can provide an "Open Authoring" experience where anyone can fork your site, make changes, and create a pull request, all through the TinaCMS UI!

 ## Requirements:

 - You must be using Next.js v.9.3 or later.
 - If your site is static, is must be hosted on a service that supports Next.js preview-mode (E.g Zeit's Now)
-- Your editable content must be stored in Github
+- Your editable content must be stored in GitHub
 - Your repository containing your content must be public

 ## Installation

-We'll need to add a few Tina-Github packages to our site:
+We'll need to add a few Tina-GitHub packages to our site:

 ```
 npm install --save react-tinacms-github next-tinacms-github final-form-submit-listener